Neshtalks/MiCorp/README.md

 *   **Layout Issues on Specific Devices:**
     *   Use browser developer tools to inspect the CSS and identify which rules are causing the problem.
     *   Adjust media queries in `style.css` as needed.

----

-We hope this website serves Micorp Trading LLC effectively in achieving its business objectives!
-Please don't hesitate to reach out if you have any questions.